 Banking regulations limit the transfer of assets in the form of dividends, loans or advances from the bank subsidiaries to the parent company.
-Under the most restrictive of these regulations, the aggregate amount of dividends which can be paid to the parent company, with prior approval from bank regulatory agencies, approximated \$506 million at January 1, 2023, plus 2023 net profits.
+Under the most restrictive of these regulations, the aggregate amount of dividends which can be paid to the parent company, without prior approval from bank regulatory agencies, approximated \$400 million at January 1, 2024, plus 2024 net profits.
 Substantially all the assets of the Corporation's banking subsidiaries are restricted from transfer to the parent company of the Corporation in the form of loans or advances.

-The Corporation's subsidiary banks declared dividends of \$1.0 billion, \$852 million and \$498 million in 2022, 2021 and 2020, respectively.
+The Corporation's subsidiary banks declared dividends of \$675 million, \$1.0 billion and \$852 million in 2023, 2022 and 2021, respectively.